francheska-guzman/weather-forecast/readme.md

 ## Technologies Used

-HTML, CSS, JavaScript, JSX, and React.
+HTML, CSS, JSX, and React.

 ## OpenWeatherMap API